-As I said God's people had become pretty "High School," and when it comes to who will be in our Christ Care groups we can end up acting just like the Pharisees and the Jews did.
+As I said God's people had become pretty "High School," and when it comes to who we are to go and make disciples of, we can end up acting just like the Pharisees and the Jews did.

-We might want only those whom we like, or those who are most like us to be in our group.
+We might want only make disciples of those whom we like, or those who are most like us.

-We might prefer only those who are nice, those who make us feel comfortable, or those who have the same level of spiritual maturity as we do.
+We might want to only serve those who are nice, those who make us feel comfortable, or those who have the same level of spiritual maturity as we do....????